LifeCANvs/LCvs-softdev_tool-Textadept-LSP/README.md

 ## Lua Language Server

-This module comes with a simple Lua language server that starts up when Textadept opens a Lua file.
+This module comes with a simple Lua language server that starts up when Textadept opens a Lua file, or whenever you request documentation for a symbol in the Lua command entry.
 The server looks in the project root for a *.lua-lsp* configuration file.
 That file can have the following fields:

 - `ignore`: List of globs that match directories and files to ignore.
 Globs are relative to the project root.
 The default directories ignored are .bzr, .git, .hg, .svn, _FOSSIL_,